manupaisable/katacoda-scenarios/treating-your-pipeline-as-a-product/06-blue-green-updates/step2.md

-Because we want to launch a fully working delivery system, we need to build customized docker images, in particular for Jenkins.

-We can customize things like the Jenkins layout, which plugins to install, and, crucially, point Jenkins to the repo where our application's pipeline definition lives.

-You can browse the "jenkins" folder in the editor to see the customization code.
+We are going to launch the blue CD pipeline first:

+`cd /root/blue ; docker-compose up -d`{{execute}}

-When ready, run `docker-compose build`{{execute}} (this may take a few minutes to complete).
+(this may take a few minutes to complete as it pulls the necessary docker images)

-When finished, you can run `docker images`{{execute}} to find the newly built images: *root_runtime*, *root_nginx*, and *root_jenkins*.

-We now have everything ready to launch the delivery pipeline.